huantom/configurations/.github/ISSUE_TEMPLATE/validator-request.md

 **Please provide the following information for your token.**

-Validator Name:
-Validator Account:
+Account:
-Email:
-Link to the official homepage of validator:
+Name:
+Homepage url:
-Logo URI:
+Logo url:
-Validator Introduction:
+Introduction: